sanlocoz/truss/README.md

 During learning, I tried to code the concepts of stiffness in structral analysis using the simplest structure that is 2D truss.
 Unlike flexibility methods where internal forces are solved to get delfections, in stiffness method we solve for the deflections first to get internal forces.

-This picture is the derivation of stiffness matrix for 2D truss.
+This picture is the derivation of stiffness matrix for 2D truss:

 <img src="img/1.PNG" alt="2D truss structural elements" width="700"/>

 *Notation for stiffness coefficent derivation in 2D truss elements (Kassimali, A.)*

+>kij represents the force at the location and in the direction of Qi required, along with other end forces, to cause a unit value of displacement uj, while all other end displacements are zero.
+These forces per unit displacement are called stiffness coefficients.

 The idea behind this program is to simulate randomized dot marking in each timestep in a space of a circle that is enclosed within a square.
 We count and separate the dots as follows:
 - **Blue dots**: the dots that lie within the circle.